StefanCondorache/StefanCondorache/README.md

-# Hi, I'm Ștefan (Bobberino) 👋
+# Hi, I'm Ștefan 👋

 ## 🎯 About Me

-I'm a student, web development learner focused on backend technologies like **Node.js**.
 Currently, I'm working on projects to improve my skills and understanding of building scalable systems.
 My goal is to build practical knowledge through real-world projects and challenges.
 Feel free to explore my repositories to see how I'm progressing!